routingblog/arbitration/content/docs/problems.md

 - The ban on class actions in particular makes it unlikely that many claims of corporate wrongdoing—particularly those that involve small sums for each in large groups of individuals—will ever be heard.
 As Justice Breyer opined, “Only a lunatic or a fanatic sues for $30.” [^stone3]  If the filing fees and other prospective costs of arbitration amount to more than what could be gained with a favorable judgment, then a claim will almost certainly not be brought.

-- Ninety percent of mandatory arbitration agreements include a class action waiver [^stone5]
+- Ninety percent of mandatory arbitration agreements include a class action waiver. [^stone5]

-- A commercial entity can cloister itself away from significant financial liability, as well as any correlative damages award meant to deter unsavory behavior [^classdismissed]
+- A commercial entity can cloister itself away from significant financial liability, as well as any correlative damages award meant to deter unsavory behavior. [^classdismissed]

-- "by far the most effective" tool to undermine class actions has been "arbitration provisions expressly waiving the right to any collective adjudication" [^gilles1]
+- "by far the most effective" tool to undermine class actions has been "arbitration provisions expressly waiving the right to any collective adjudication". [^gilles1]

 - Many contracts attempt to eliminate punitive damages, or other remedial possibilities. [^galanterhaves1] While such contracts may be invalid, most arbitrators will not go beyond their purported limited authority.